Ken Baldry's Zermatt pages

 Trockener Steg

-1. You can either run back towards Trockener Steg on a blue run & carry on the a chairlift, which gets you back up to where you can cross to the Trockener Steg station (for lunch, perhaps).
+1. From Furggsattel, you can either run back towards Trockener Steg on a blue run & carry on the a chairlift (Garten), which gets you back up to where you can cross to the Trockener Steg station (for lunch, perhaps).
 If you carry on past the lift to Furgg, the run gets a bit red but you can take the cable car back to Trockener Steg.

 2. The alternative goes off left after the first drop from Furggsatttel towards the Big Matterhorn.
-This is easy for miles & then, there is a red drop down the waterfall after a run from the Hornli lift below Schwarzsee joins in.
-This is not hard but terrifys beginners.
-Then, you go on to Furgg.
+This is easy for miles & then a run from the Hornli lift below Schwarzsee joins in.
+After that, there is a red drop down the waterfall.
+This is not as hard as it looks but terrifies beginners.
+Then, you go on down to Furgg.

 Right: Mischabel from the Waterfall Run